Echigues Goçoi

-Echigues Goçoy or Échiga Vizóiz, was a medieval Knight of the County of Portugal.
+Echigues Goçoy or Échiga Vizóiz (c.
+985–1060), was a medieval Knight of the County of Portugal.

-Echigues was married to Aragunte Soares, daughter of Suero de Novellas (count of Castilla) and Mayor Diaz descendant of Diego Rodríguez Porcelos.
+Family

 Echigues Goçoy was a direct descendant of Sueiro Belfaguer.
+He was the son of Vizoi Vizois (950 –?) and Munia Goçoy.

+Echigues married to Araguta Gonçalves da Maia (985-?), daughter of Suero de Novellas (count of Castille) and Mayor Diaz (descendant of Diego Rodríguez Porcelos) in the year 1000, with whom he had: